sakuli/sakuli.github.io/content/docs/enterprise/s2i.md

 check for updates automatically.*

 ## Creating an S2I build {#create-s2i-build}
-The following buildconfig template is ready to use to create Sakuli S2I builds for various repositories and test suites.
+The following build-config template is ready to use to create Sakuli S2I builds for various repositories and test suites.
 Just copy and save the [S2I build template](#s2i-template) as `sakuli-s2i-build-template.yml`.
 To process the template some additional information is required that are not part of the template.
 First of all, you have to provide a `SAKULI_LICENSE_KEY` to be able to execute the images resulting from the build process and you have to specify the